 With the multiple story open-air bars, Legend Beer also serves a different variety of cuisines (mostly Western cuisines) and beers of your choice.

 Enjoy the German dishes like pork knuckles and sausages in Legend Beer.
 Vietnamese cuisines are not within my consideration when I was there because it’s much pricier than those I found on the street (of course).
 I find I love eating street food on the street more, so…

-Anyway, definitely pay it a visit if you’re looking forward to socializing with other backpackers or getting to know some new friends.
+Anyway, visit it if you’re looking forward to socializing with other backpackers or getting to know some new friends.